FlavourSys/user-manual/installation/backend.rst

 the web service (at boot time).
 Nothing we haven't done before, right?

-However, for the sake of convenience we created an installation script which automates the procedure for the most common systems on which the Mint back end is likely to be installed.
+However, for the sake of convenience we created an installation script which automates the procedure for the most common systems on which the Mint back-end is likely to be installed.
 This means both a *common* GNU/Linux server distribution (Red Hat/CentOS 5.x-6.x or Debian 6.x-7.x) and a *fresh* installation, i.e., no pre-configured web server, no obscure NicheSQL database and the like.
-In case you are going to install the Mint back end on a BSD derivative, or on an Apple Mac OSX system, or on your four-decades-old mainframe - **which is just perfect** - you may experience some shortcomings of the installation script.
+In case you are going to install the Mint back-end on a BSD derivative, or on an Apple Mac OSX system, or on your four-decades-old mainframe - **which is just perfect** - you may experience some shortcomings of the installation script.
 In this case we would kindly ask you to *infer* the necessary installation